 To do this, pop and twist your hips, knees, and feet in one direction and move your torso and arms in the other direction.
 If you were to do a right shifty, your torso and arms would rotate left.
 Before you land, simply unwind the rotation and land with your upper body and lower body in line.

 A 180, or a 180-degree spin, is a must-have in every trick skier’s arsenal.
-This trick involves a 180-degree turn in the air that results in you riding in an orientation backward to what you began in.
+This trick involves your whole body performing a 180-degree turn in the air that results in you riding in an orientation backward to what you began in, so it helps if you are comfortable riding switch!

-To do this, first, gain moderate speed while skiing downhill.
+To do this, first, gain moderate speed while skiing downhill - you don't need to be moving at high speeds, but you want to be sure you have enough momentum.
 Begin twisting your body in the direction you would like to spin.
 Simultaneously crouch down and shift your weight to your uphill ski.
 Pop in the air and use the momentum of your twisting motion to turn 180 degrees in the air.
 Make sure you keep your eyes up!
 Both feet should land at the same exact time.
 Your body will likely be crouched to absorb the impact and that is a-okay.
 Feel free to ride the landing out until you stop.

 5. Nose Butter 180